Everything you need to know about different types of car boot liners

 Manufacturer-made boot liners

-Car companies make boot liners to fit the vehicles they manufacture.
+Many high-brand and luxury car companies will produce their own boot liners to fit their vehicles.
 You can often choose them as extras when you buy a car.

 Boot liner materials can vary from manufacturer to manufacturer, and can often depend on the prestige of the brand and car.
 The more expensive the car, the higher the quality of boot liner available.